-Pre-requisite – Competitive Swimming Teacher – this qualification allows you to deliver basic swimming squad sessions that are aimed at developing the swimmer’s technique and introducing the swimmer to the elements of competitive swimming.
+Swim Australia™ Foundation Coach previously Swim Australia™ Teacher of Competitive Swimming – Provided by Swim Australia.
+This qualification allows you to deliver basic swimming squad sessions that are aimed at developing the swimmer’s technique and introducing the swimmer to the elements of competitive swimming.
 Enrol here

-Development Coach Course – focuses on developing a broad range of introductory coaching skills and techniques while also promoting participation in competitive swimming at club and district level.
+Development Coach Course – Provided by Swimming Australia.
+Focuses on developing a broad range of introductory coaching skills and techniques while also promoting participation in competitive swimming at club and district level.
 Above all, this coach encourages participation, swimming for fun, play and skills whilst fostering a safe swimming environment.

-Advanced Coach Course – focuses on continuous improvement in coaching skill, education and promotion of participation in competitive swimming at regional, state and national age competitions.
+Advanced Coach Course – Provided by Swimming Australia.
+Focuses on continuous improvement in coaching skill, education and promotion of participation in competitive swimming at regional, state and national age competitions.

-Performance Coach Course – is designed to develop the competencies required to not only coach elite level swimmers but to become a leader, a role model and someone who can help develop the next generation of coaches in the swimming community.
+Performance Coach Course – Provided by Swimming Australia.
+Designed to develop the competencies required to not only coach elite level swimmers but to become a leader, a role model and someone who can help develop the next generation of coaches in the swimming community.

 To become a Swimming Australia Swimming Coach, you need to complete the following elements:

 - Ensure that you hold the Competitive Swimming Teacher or equivalent qualification, find courses here.

 - Enrol in a Swimming Australia Development Coaching course, details here.

 - Attend and be marked competent at the Practical Workshop.

 - Complete on the Job Practical Supervision at an Aquatic centre, club or Swim School.